danecando/with-firebase-user/README.md

 **The Problem**

 - Unable to add middleware to express middleware chain for NextJS API routes.
-- Don't want to add the large Firebase Admin library for light weight serverless functions on Vercel.
+- Don't want to add a large library for a lightweight operation to be run on a serverless function.

 **My Solution**